 The referee or medical representative has the right to call injury time as and when they feel appropriate.

 Dependent on the injury, this can lead to a decision to terminate the bout.
 For example, in the case of excessive bleeding that cannot be stopped within a reasonable timescale, the match can be terminated by the referee.

 The matches will take place on safe, approved mats.

 If during the match, either wrestler leaves the wrestling area in a position of disadvantage, the referee will stop the match and bring both wrestlers to the centre of the mat.
 The match will be restarted with the losing wrestler in either a kneeling position or a at stomach position or in the position that the wrestler was in when the match was stopped.
-The bout will then be restarted from the central position of the mat in those positions.
+The bout will then be restarted from the central point of the mat in those positions.

 If neither wrestler was in a clear dominant position when the bout was stopped, both wrestlers are brought to the centre of the mat and restarted in the standing position.